Y

 What changed

-Enhanced material combinations — improved clarity so players could craft with intent.
-Automatic pickup — ghost-dropped materials are now collected on contact, streamlining resource management.
+Enhanced material combinations improved clarity so players could craft with intent.
+Automatic pickup means ghost-dropped materials are now collected on contact, streamlining resource management.

-Auto-aim — introduced to improve combat precision and reduce frustration.
-Balanced movement — reduced player speed to discourage constant escapes; moderated enemy pace to give players time to strategize.
+Auto-aim improves combat precision and reduces frustration.
+Balanced movement cut player speed to discourage constant escapes and moderated enemy pace to give players time to strategize.

 Chapter 03